BstLabs/py-dynacli/docs/manual/package-as-feature.md

 positional arguments:
   {new,shutdown,update}
-    new                 init the new project in given path shutdown            shutdown the service
+    new                 init the new project in the given path shutdown            shutdown the service
-    update              Updates the service...
+    update              updates the service...

 optional arguments:
   -h, --help            show this help message and exit